antablack/qrvey-technical-test/README.md

 -   Finally, each task must have a way to "continue" to rehabilitate that task (start to record time of a task taking the name of the one to be continued).

 -   There should be a way to see the list of all Projects for all users with the total time spent (per project as well as per user).

+## Documentation
+You can see the Class / Methods specifications openning  ./doc/index.html  file in the browser.